riencroonenborghs/bootstrapped/README.md

 # Boostrapped

-Boostrapped is a gem with a set of helpers to make bootstrapping your Rails app a lot faster.
+[Bootstrap](http://getbootstrap.com/) is pretty neat framework for building web apps.
+To get something up and running you need to write a good bunch of HTML though.
+This gem aims to make your life a tad easier.

+It's geared towards Rails, with lots of helpers to facilitate the creation of rows, grids, modals, list, panels, tables, tabs and so on.

 ## Setup

 ### Bundle